drganghe/drganghe/README.md

 ### Hi there 👋

-My name is **Gang He** and I am an Assistant Professor in the [Department of Technology and Society](https://www.stonybrook.edu/commcms/est/people/core_faculty/ghe.php) at [Stony Brook University](https://www.stonybrook.edu/).
+My name is **Gang He** and I am an Assistant Professor in the <a href="https://www.stonybrook.edu/commcms/est/people/core_faculty/ghe.php" target="_blank">Department of Technology and Society</a> at <a href="https://www.stonybrook.edu" target="_blank">Stony Brook University</a>.
 I use Github mostly for modeling and paper data sharing.
 I also share collections of repositories that help me in my research or daily life.
-You can find out more about my research at: [ganghe.net](https://www.ganghe.net/).
+You can find out more about my research at: <a href="https://www.ganghe.net" target="_blank">www.ganghe.net</a>.

 <!--
 ![Github stats](https://github-readme-stats.vercel.app/api?username=drganghe&theme=vue-dark&show_icons=true)